2013 Stanley Cup playoffs: (5) Los Angeles Kings vs. (6) San Jose Sharks

 This was the second playoff series meeting for these two teams.
-Their first meeting was in the 2011 Western Conference Quarterfinals, which San Jose won in six games.
-The two teams split their four-game regular season series.
+Their first meeting was in the 2011 Western Conference quarterfinals, which San Jose won in six games.
+The two teams split their four-game regular season series, with the home team winning each game.

-In a series where the home team won all games, the Kings outlasted the Sharks in game seven at the Staples Center to advance to the Conference Finals.
+In a series where the home team won all games, the Kings outlasted the Sharks in game seven at the Staples Center to advance to the conference finals.
 Los Angeles goalie Jonathan Quick stopped all 35 San Jose shots in a 2–0 home victory in game one.
 In game two, the Kings' Dustin Brown and Trevor Lewis scored power play goals in 22 seconds apart with less than 2 minutes left in regulation, overcoming a one-goal deficit to win, 4–3.
 With the series moving to HP Pavilion, Logan Couture's goal at 01:29 of overtime gave the Sharks a 2–1 victory in game three.
 San Jose then evened the series in game four with another 2–1 victory after building a 2–0 second period lead.
 In game five back at the Staples Center, the Kings limited the Sharks to 24 shots on goal and Quick recorded his second shutout in the series in a 3–0 win for Los Angeles.
 The series then ended with two consecutive 2–1 games: Joe Thornton and T.J.
 Galiardi scored for San Jose in game six at HP Pavilion, and Justin Williams scored both Los Angeles goals in game seven at the Staples Center.